By Nathalie Beauchamps

 It is less clear, however, how SFFA has or will change the number of “diverse” students enrolled in higher education.
 Prior to SFFA, affirmative action was primarily utilized by smaller and selective colleges—institutions that have already turned to utilizing applicant essays to evaluate the race of applicants.
 After SFFA, it may be difficult for large state schools to take a similar approach of evaluating essays, due to the many more applicants per cycle they have to evaluate.
 While several states had already banned affirmative action in public schools before SFFA was decided, for those remaining, it is hard to tell what the future of diversity at these schools will look like.
 A report by Zachary Bleemer, written after passage of Proposition 209 (a California ballot proposition that banned affirmative action in California public schools) offers one clue for a potential outcome.
 The report, evaluating longitudinal data from 1994 to 2002, found that banning affirmative action in California led to underrepresented minorities ending up in “lower-quality” colleges and universities, a decreased STEM degree attainment for underrepresented minority students, and a five percent annual decline in underrepresented minority graduates’ earnings between their mid-twenties to mid-thirties.
 If other large schools now take the same approach as the University of California system did, data suggests that SFFA could indeed leave a dark legacy.

 Higher education is certainly not the only sector impacted by SFFA.
 Private employers have wondered how the decision might impact their own processes that evaluate race.
-Because the plaintiffs in SFFA sued under Title VI of the Civil Rights Act of 1964, which prohibits discrimination for institutions that receive federal funding, to the extent that private employers do not receive federal funding, they are safe from federal fiscal rescission.
+Because the plaintiffs in SFFA sued under Title VI of the Civil Rights Act of 1964, which prohibits discrimination for institutions that receive federal funding, to the extent that private entrepreneurs do not receive federal funds to play slot in casinos, they are safe from federal fiscal rescission.
 Nonetheless, private employers remain prohibited under Title VII from utilizing race as a factor in hiring.
 However, plaintiffs have begun arguing that certain DEI initiatives at private corporations, public corporations, and non-profits alike (e.g., diversity fellowship for intern applicants) violate the Civil Rights Act of 1866 which prohibits discrimination by any party in the making and enforcement of contracts.
 Just last summer, the American Alliance for Equal Rights (an organization led by SFFA founder Edward Blum), filed suit against Fearless Fund, a venture capital company run by and for women of color.
 The Alliance claimed that the Fearless Fund violated the Civil Rights Act by awarding grants to Black women-owned businesses.
 So far, the Eleventh Circuit has granted an injunction, halting Fearless from running its grant programs for the duration of the lawsuit.
 Companies have now noticeably begun adjusting their diversity programs to make them immune from similar suits (for example, some have made their diversity fellowships available to all applicants).

 Educators have also wondered what SFFA might mean for school integration efforts.
 Notably, school districts do not have to change much of what they did before the SFFA decision due to prior case law.
 In Parents Involved in Community Schools v.
 Seattle School District No. 1, the Supreme Court declined to extend its reasoning in Grutter that diversity is a compelling interest for school districts to desegregate their schools.
 Instead, the Court argued that diversity in higher education is distinct because it is not focused solely on race, but rather on “all factors that may contribute to student body diversity.”
 The Court has also formally recognized an interest in remedying the effects of past intentional discrimination.[1]
 Per Justice Kennedy’s guidance in his concurrence in Parents Involved, school boards have been able to promote school integration by working at the “general” rather than the “individual” level, such as redrawing school districts, relocating schools, and admitting students based on zip code as a proxy for race.
 Nonetheless, the lawsuits have continued, even challenging race-neutral school districting and admissions initiatives.
 The First Circuit, for one, just recently found in favor of three Boston schools that switched from a test-in admissions policy to one that considers applicants’ home zip codes, finding that this system did not violate the Constitution.
 There is no guarantee, however, that the Supreme Court will remain friendly to similar schemes that utilize race-neutral factors as proxies for race.